-The linac-based free electron laser facility FLASH1 at DESY Hamburg is designed to transport electron beams with high average power of more than 50 kW.
-To protect the machine from serious damage passive and active systems have been installed.
-This paper concentrates on the fast active machine protection system (MPS), that stops the production of new bunches if hazardous machine conditions are detected.
-Furthermore, the results from the commissioning of the fast beam interlock system are presented that has for the first time allowed to operate the accelerator with macropulses of up to 600 bunches.
+The linac-based free electron laser facility FLASH1 at DESY Hamburg is designed to transport an electron beam with an average power of more than 50 kW.
+To avoid serious damage to accelerator components, a fast active machine protection system (MPS) stops the production of new bunches if hazardous machine conditions are detected.
+This paper gives an overview of the MPS topology and its subsystems.
+Furthermore, we present results from the commissioning of the fast beam interlock system that has for the first time allowed to operate the accelerator with macropulses of up to 600 bunches.